 Staff will record any welfare concern that they have about a child on a Child Disclosure/Concern Record, with a body map where injuries have been observed to be passed to the Designated Safeguarding Lead.
 Records must be completed as soon as possible after the incident/event and must be signed and dated.
+Staff must be aware that their records might have to be used as evidence in court, and must therefore be mindful of the need to distinguish fact from opinion.
+However, staff must not attempt to investigate a situation themselves.
 Blank Child Disclosure/Concern Records are kept in each classroom and the Head Teacher's Office.